-6.3.5.5.3 Initial Lane Alignment
+6.3.6.5.3 Initial Lane Alignment

-The 64B or 66B link layer does not use an initial lane alignment sequence (ILAS) like the 8B/10B link layer.
+The 64B/66B link layer does not use an initial lane alignment sequence (ILAS) like the 8B/10B link layer.
 Therefore, the receiver must use a different scheme to align lanes using the elastic buffer.
-In 8B or 10B mode, the ILAS triggers the elastic buffer to start buffering the data for each lane.
-After all lanes have started buffering the data, the elastic buffers for each lane are released at a release point determined by the release buffer delay (RBD) parameter and the phase of the LMFC.
+In 8B/10B mode, the ILAS triggers the elastic buffer to start buffering the data for each lane.
+After all lanes have started buffering the data, the elastic buffers for each lane are released at a release point determined by the release buffer delay

+(RBD) parameter and the phase of the LMFC.
 In 64B/66B mode, the process starts by having all lanes achieve block, multiblock and extended multiblock alignment.
 Once all lanes have achieved alignment, the receiver can begin buffering data in the elastic buffers at the start of the next extended multiblock on each lane.
 The data is released at the next release point after all lanes have seen the start of an extended multiblock and have started buffering the data.
 The release point is defined relative to the LEMC edge and the programmed RBD value, the most intuitive of which is to release on the LEMC edge itself.
 The release point must be chosen to avoid the region of the LEMC containing variation in the data delay on each lane from startup to startup.

-6.3.5.5.4 Block, Multiblock and Extended Multiblock Alignment Monitoring
+6.3.6.5.4 Block, Multiblock and Extended Multiblock Alignment Monitoring

 Synchronization of blocks, multiblocks and extended multiblocks by monitoring the sync header of each block and EoMB and EoEMB bit of the sync header stream.
 A block always begins with a 0 to 1 or 1 to 0 transition (sync header).
 A single missed sync header can occur due to a bit error, however if there are a number of sync header errors within a set number of blocks, then block synchronization has been lost and block synchronization should be reinitialized.
 It is possible to still have block synchronization, but to lose multiblock or extended multiblock synchronization.
 Multiblock synchronization is monitored by looking for the EoMB signal, 00001, at the end of the sync header stream for each multiblock.
 If multiple EoMB signals are erroneous within a number of blocks, multiblock synchronization has been lost and multiblock synchronization should be reinitialized.
-If an erroneous EoEMB bit is received for multiple extended multiblocks within a number of extended multiblocks, such as a 1 for a multiblock that is not the end of an extended multiblock or a 0 for a multiblock that is the end of an extended multiblock, then multiblock synchronization is lost, SYSREF should be applied to the erroneous devices in order to reestablish the LEMC before the synchronization process begins.
+If an erroneous EoEMB bit is received for multiple extended multiblocks within a number of extended multiblocks, such as a 1 for a multiblock that is not the end of an extended multiblock or a 0 for a multiblock that is the end of an extended multiblock, then multiblock synchronization is lost and extended multiblock synchronization should be reinitialized.
+If multiblock or extended multiblock synchronization should be reinitialized.
+If multiblock or extended multiblock synchronization should be reinitialized.
+If multiblock or extended multiblock synchronization is lost, SYSREF should be applied to the erroneous devices in order to reestablish the LEMC before the synchronization process begins.

-6.3.5.6 Physical Layer
+6.3.6.6 Physical Layer